Memoir Writing: Ten Tips

 December 15, 2009 - David McConkey

 Why not write your memoir?
-Your life story – told by you while
+The story of your life – told by you

 you are still around – will be of interest and value to you and your